Big images of two-dimensional pseudorepresentations: Bella iche-Pink-Lie theory

 Bella\"iche shows that well-adapted $(t,d)$-representations always exist, provided that one is willing to replace $\F$ by a quadratic extension in the dihedral case \cite[Proposition 6.3.2, Lemma 6.8.2]{Bellaiche18}.

-Define $\F_q$ as in Table \ref{definition of Fq}.
-We will see in Lemma \ref{regular reducible reps} that if $\ovl{\rho}$ is regular and reducible or dihedral, then $\F_q$ can be taken to be $\E$.
-If $\ovl{\rho}$ is not projectively cyclic or dihedral, then $\F_q \subseteq \E$ by definition.
-(In the $A_5$ case, this follows from the calculation that $\E = \F_p(\sqrt{5})$ prior to Definition \ref{regular}.)
+Define $\F_q$ as in the table below.
+We will see in \cref{regular reducible reps} that if $\ovl{\rho}$ is regular and reducible or dihedral, then $\F_q$ can be taken to be $\E$.
+If $\ovl{\rho}$ is not projectively cyclic or dihedral, then \mbox{$\F_q \subseteq \E$ by definition}.
+(In the $A_5$ case, this follows from the calculation that $\E = \F_p(\sqrt{5})$ prior to \cref{regular}.)